Last Updated on November 30, 2022 by Rei Garnet

 FAQ (Frequently Asked Questions)

-Should you panic if your rabbit ate a little amount of granola?
+Should you panic if your rabbit eats a bit of granola?

-No. As long as your rabbit is eating the right kind of diet and you are not giving them a bowl of granola to snack on, then your rabbit should be fine.
+No, as long as your rabbit is eating the right kind of diet and you are not giving them a bowl of granola to snack on, they should be fine.

 Feeding a lot of hay would help prevent any digestive problems that might occur if your rabbit accidentally ate a little bit of granola.